We’ve listed the best lighthouses on the east coast of the US and Canada. Learn about their history and things to know before your visit.

 Theresa of Fueled By Wanderlust

 The Currituck Beach Lighthouse, located in the small village of Corolla, Outer Banks, has been lighting the way for sailors along the treacherous North Carolina coast since 1875.
-The structure is distinctive against its fellow Outer Banks lighthouses for its red color, as this last brick and mortar lighthouse in North Carolina was intentionally left unpainted.
+The structure is distinctive against its fellow Outer Banks lighthouses for its red color.
+This last brick and mortar lighthouse in North Carolina was intentionally left unpainted.
 Having the largest of seven lenses of its kind, the light from the tower can be seen for 18 nautical miles.

 Today, the Currituck Beach Lighthouse welcomes visitors of all ages to explore the grounds, as well as climb to the top of the lighthouse.
 The lighthouse is open seasonally, from mid-March to December 1st, and keeps regular hours of 9 a.m. to 5 p.m. every day.